pangenome/MemPanG23/lessons/Day_3a_scavenger_hunt.md

 ## Human Pangenome Reference Consortium scavenger hunt

 If you have extra time while waiting for tools to run, you can look for the answers to these questions in the HPRC's [marker paper](https://www.nature.com/articles/s41586-023-05896-x).
-This activity
+This activity is entirely optional.

 ### Questions